lopezdsr/sql-query/jdbc.md

 [Tableau Desktop](https://www.tableau.com/products/desktop) is a BI reporting tool that connects to a rich set of data sources.
 You can connect to any custom JDBC driver by using the generic JDBC connector offered by Tableau.
 Download Tableau Desktop version 2020.2 or newer.

-To make sure that Tableau generates SQL that is supported only by a specific JDBC driver, you must specify the supported/unsupported SQL capabilities of the driver.
+To make sure that Tableau generates SQL that is supported only by a specific JDBC driver, you must specify the supported and unsupported SQL capabilities of the driver.
 Tableau generates appropriate SQL statements dependent on this specification.

 The following steps describe how to make Tableau Desktop for Windows work with the {{site.data.keyword.sqlquery_short}} JDBC driver: